qesmsep/loserpool/setup-default-picks.md

 # Default Picks Setup Guide

 ## Overview
-The app now automatically assigns default picks to users who haven't made their picks before TNF kickoff.
+The app now automatically assigns default picks to users who haven't made their picks before the first game kickoff.
 Default picks are assigned to the team with the largest spread (most favored to win).

 ## Features
+- ✅ **Automatic Assignment**: Runs every 5 minutes via cron job to check if deadline has passed
 - ✅ **Smart Assignment**: Only assigns to users who haven't made picks for current week
 - ✅ **Largest Spread Logic**: Picks the team with the biggest spread (most favored)
 - ✅ **Admin Control**: Manual trigger via admin panel